 - The drayage company takes the shipment over the border, presents it to Mexican customs, and delivers the freight to the carrier handling final delivery.

 - The carrier delivers the shipment to the consignee.

-With five sales offices located throughout Mexico, experienced bilingual customer service representatives, and simplified rates and invoices, ArcBest makes it easy to get shipments into Mexico.
+With offices located at border-crossing points and throughout Mexico, experienced bilingual support, and simplified rates and invoices, ArcBest makes it easy to get shipments into Mexico.
 We offer: